freesurfer/fsdeepnet/docs/README.md

 ## Documentation Index

 ### [Getting Started Guide](GETTING_STARTED.md)
-A beginner-friendly guide to get you up and running with FreeSeg quickly.
+A beginner guide to get you up and running with FreeSeg quickly.
 Includes installation instructions, quick start examples, and common workflows.

 **Start here if you're new to FreeSeg!**